 Ok, since we are making a shaker card, we need to make an outline for our egg.
 Make 2 duplicates of the egg that we just designed.

-Make sure that the dimensions are locked, select one of the eggs and reduce the size so that it is smaller than the original egg.
+Make sure that the dimensions are locked, select one of the eggs and reduce the size to be smaller than the original egg.
 You want to have a nice outline around the egg.
 In my case, the egg was reduced to 1.43″ by 2.12″.

-Center the smaller egg on top of the second duplicate egg.
-Center both vertically and horizontally.
+Center the smaller egg on top of the second duplicate egg, center vertically and horizontally.
 Select both eggs and SLICE them apart.
 Now you can delete the inner 2 eggs, and you are left with an outline for the egg.

 Duplicate Your Egg Pieces and Arrange

-Now, you can arrange the eggs next to each other so that they appear the way you want them.
+Now, arrange the eggs beside each other, to appear the way you want them.
 You can just place them next to each other, have some small overlap, or even rotate them a bit.

 For my design, I slightly rotated the left and right eggs and had a small overlap of the eggs.